President Towuanna Porter Brannon addresses participants.

 Boot camps usually are associated with the military, but that wasn’t the case recently at Thomas Nelson’s Historic Triangle campus in Williamsburg.
 Instead, more than two dozen students from Williamsburg-James City County Schools participated in a boot camp to get a head start on their dual enrollment classes for the fall semester.

-The students, each a Claude Moore Scholar enrolled in a CNA (clinical nursing assistant), CMA (clinical medical assistant), or EMT (emergency medical technicians) program at Thomas Nelson, attended a four-day boot camp to learn what they are getting themselves into in the burgeoning health-care field.
+The students, each a Claude Moore Scholar enrolled in a CNA (clinical nursing assistant), CMA (clinical medical assistant), or EMT (emergency medical technician) program at Thomas Nelson, attended a four-day boot camp to learn what they are getting themselves into in the burgeoning health-care field.

 “What you are doing right now, this boot camp is so important,” Thomas Nelson President Dr. Towuanna Porter Brannon told the students.
 “It will prepare you for days that you have no idea are coming.”